 Next month, we’ll release an update to CompTIA Security+ (exam code SY0-501).
 The new version continues to validate the foundational skills necessary to perform core cybersecurity functions.
 With performance-based questions, it emphasizes the hands-on practical skills used by junior IT auditor/penetration testers, systems administrators, network administrators and security administrators.

-The progression from CompTIA Security+ to CompTIA CSA+ is logical because Security+ assesses the knowledge, skills and abilities (KSAs) an IT professional demonstrates after two years of cybersecurity field work, and CSA+ assesses three to four years of cybersecurity field work.
+The progression from CompTIA Security+ to CompTIA CySA+ is logical because Security+ assesses the knowledge, skills and abilities (KSAs) an IT professional demonstrates after two years of cybersecurity field work, and CySA+ assesses three to four years of cybersecurity field work.

 The Building Blocks of Cybersecurity